This Old Toilet®

 Q: Why is the price cheaper on the website versus the telephone?

-A: 1) The fee charged by our service provider is lower for online payments because the risk of fraud is lower.
-2) "Seller Protection" benefits apply to online payments, phone payments are "ineligible."
-3) The Buy Now button on our website prepares an order description and price automatically, phone orders must be prepared manually.
-4) Payment data can be entered directly by the buyer on web orders, but on phone orders it must be dictated by the buyer, heard clearly by the seller and typed accurately by the seller.
-(These letters sound alike in many telephone environments: B, C, D, P, T - F, S - M, N.) Here are the most difficult examples we encounter: Cell phone from car with road/wind noise.
+A: 1) The fee charged by our credit card company is lower for online payments because the risk of fraud is lower.
+2) "Seller Protection" benefits apply to online payments; phone payments are "ineligible."
+3) The Buy Now button on our website prepares an order description and price automatically.
+Phone orders must be prepared manually.
+4) Payment data can be entered directly by the buyer on web orders, but with phone orders it must be dictated by the buyer and heard clearly by the seller.
+(These letters sound alike in many telephone environments: B, C, D, P, T; F, S; M, N.) Here are the most difficult conditions we encounter on phone orders: Hands-free from vehicle with road/wind noise.
 English is a second language.
+Bathroom tile echo.
+Speaker phone echo.
 Dog barking in background.
 Baby crying near caller.
 Children screaming near caller.
 Music, radio or TV behind caller.
 Construction noise near caller.
-Speaker phone echo.
 Speed talkers.
 Weak connection from cordless or cell phone.
 Spouse in background coaching caller.
-Save $10.00 on web orders.
+Two or three of these conditions simultaneously are impossible. ~ Save $10.00 on web orders.

 you take credit cards?